AKMcB/Paper_1/README.md

 ## CCLE
 - **CCLE_boxplots_all_lines.R**
-    - This script explore the CCLE data and the expression of a specific gene, and all cell lines are included
+    - This script explore the CCLE data and the expression of a specific gene, and all cell lines are included.

 ## PANCAN
 - **PanCan_Exp_boxplot.R**